Everest Base Camp Trek

 Electricity:

-Most of the teahouses in this region have electricity or solar power facilities.
-But as a backup it is always good to carry a power bank or solar charger in case of electricity problem, this trek zone is in the mountainous region of Nepal.
+Most of the teahouses in the Everest region have electricity or solar power facilities.
+But as this is a mountainous area with not much developed electricity can be disrupted so a backup is always good by carrying a power bank or solar charger.
 Charging electronic devices in some places will cost you extra.

 Communication: